Costa Titch: Biography

 His track "Ayeye" was particularly well received, due to its uplifting message about staying positive despite life's difficulties.
 Another one of his tracks, "Big Flexa", broke the record for the most viewed Amapiano music video on YouTube in December 2022.
 In the same year, he earned joint most nominations 7 to the All Africa Music Awards 2022.

 Costa Titch also collaborated with Senegalese-American singer Akon for a remix of the song "Big Flexa", featuring contributions from fellow Amapiano musician Alfa Kat and producer Ma Gang.

+In 2022, Titch collaborated with Nigerian, afrobeats singer O.L.A. for their amapiano-single, "Data".

+Costa Titch and Champuru Makhenzo released their joint project EP 'Trapiano Vol.1'.

 Death

-On 11 March 2023, Costa Titch collapsed when performing at the Ultra South Africa music festival in Johannesburg.
-He quickly regained his footing and continued performing, but collapsed again and died at age 28.
-The cause of his death is not yet known.
+On 11 March 2023, Costa Titch collapsed while performing at the Ultra South Africa music festival in Johannesburg.
+He quickly regained his footing and continued performing, but collapsed again and died at the age of 28.
+According to the postmortem investigation that his family and pathologists conducted, the superstar's death was caused by a combination of factors, including an undisclosed strain on his heart, chronic stress, and exhaustion.

+The official statement issued by his family states that the pressure on his heart and chronic stress probably caused an abnormal heartbeat, which in turn caused the seizure that killed him while he was performing.